We use cookies to make sure you get the best experience.

 Brand perception is at risk

 Customers don’t care whether a company handles support in-house or through an external provider.
 They judge based on experience.
-If an outsourced team delivers poor service, the company—not the provider—takes the hit.
+If an outsourced team delivers poor service, the company, not the provider, takes the hit.
+In this scenario, no matter what are the benefits of outsourcing, they will be outweighed by its downsides.

 Communication breakdowns